 6₹47,800₹1,974₹2,390₹416₹47,384

-The Reality Check: After 6 months, you have paid the bank ₹14,500, but your actual loan has only gone down by ₹2,600.
+The Reality Check: After 6 months, you have paid the bank ₹14,500, but your actual loan has decreased by only ₹2,600.
 At this pace, it will take many years to clear the balance, costing you more in interest than the phone itself.

-The Fix: Keep your usage below 30% of your total limit.
-(Pro tip: If you need to spend more, just pay off a chunk of the bill before the statement date to keep the reported number low).
+The Fix: keep spending below 30% of your total limit at the time your statement generates.
+If you must spend more, make a payment before the statement date so the reported balance stays low.

 How CIBIL calculates your score: